 Why Settle for an Exchange Instead of a Refund?

 Some people don’t like the idea of a bed-in-a-box.
 But Schaefer has let the cat out of the bag.
-Canadians have effectively been buying beds-in-boxes at Sleep Country for years!
+Canadians have effectively been buying beds-in-boxes at Sleep Country for years.

 The return rate for online mattress purchases remains relatively small.
-Once they try them, people like bed-in-a box mattresses for comfort, support, price, and ease of purchase.
+Once they try them, people like bed-in-a-box mattresses for comfort, support, price, and ease of purchase.

 Bloom’s launch shows that the success of the online model is causing the traditional players to sit up and pay attention.
-But truly online mattress companies don’t ask unhappy customers to go downtown, pay a fee, and deal with the kind of staff that drove the customer online in the first place just to facilitate an exchange.
+But truly online mattress companies don’t ask unhappy customers to go downtown, pay a fee, and deal with the kind of sales staff that drove the customer online in the first place just to facilitate an exchange.
 Brick-and-mortar stores want a piece of the online pie.
 But they are not ready to match the online players for risk-free purchases.

-In 2017, mattress shopping should be risk-free
+Mattress shopping should be risk-free

-- On February 1, 2018
+- On April 17, 2018